 Lentinellus novae-zelandiae [bush shiitake] – on rotting log.

 I thought I would take the opportunity to clear my inbox and share the treasures with.

-Siegfried Herbst sent me a photo of a bolete he collected under oaks in Hagley Park in Christchurch.
+I was sent this photo of boletes collected from under oaks in Hagley Park in Christchurch.
 The characteristic features of these boletes are the finally cracking cap surface exposing the underlying flesh, the yellowish pore surface and upper stem and the reddish base to the stem.